Make a Gift

 Gifts to the fmSTAT Scholarship Fund continue to build an endowment to provide fmScholars the equivalent of one year’s tuition disbursed in a manner to both attract and retain students who will become family physicians.

-Established in 2012, the Family Medicine Scholars Training and Admission Track (fmSTAT) is a dual admission program unique to VCU.
+Established in 2012, the Family Medicine Scholars Training and Admission program (fmSTAT) is a dual admission program unique to VCU.
 It is designed for selected individuals who upon matriculation intend to become family physicians.
 Thanks to the innovative thinking of our faculty and the School of Medicine’s strong commitment, VCU continues to strive to meet the primary care workforce needs of Virginia and the nation.

 Click to make a gift.